Springbok, South Africa: Tourism

 The town’s mining history, flora and connection to the Second Boer War makes it a rich hub of natural and cultural heritage.
 It is still widely used as a stopover for those traveling between South Africa and Namibia.

 Monument Koppie, a small hill situated in the centre of town, remains a historical site and landmark.
 While most of this area was destroyed by dynamite, planted by a commando, led by General Jan Smuts, some of the remains still stand today.

 Copper was first discovered in the area by the Governor of the Cape, Simon van der Stel, in 1685.
 Blue Mine is believed to mark the origins of commercial mining in South Africa.
 The area has a blue tinge created when copper reacts with oxygen in the air.

 The Goegap Nature Reserve, south-east of the main town, is a conservation area that gets covered in spring flowers.
 It also the home of several mammalian species like springbok, gemsbok and aardwolf.
 Throughout the year tourists visit for hikes and mountain biking on the trails and routes across the tranquil land.

+Climate

+Springbok has a warm semi-arid climate (Köppen: BSh) with hot, dry summers, mild winters, and ample sunshine throughout the year.